sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rebuild-corrupt-pgsql-indexes.md

 ### Step 4: Start Sourcegraph services again

-After the indexes have been rebuilt and the index integrity query doesn't return an errors, we can start all Sourcegraph services again.
+After the indexes have been rebuilt and the index integrity query doesn't return any errors, we can start all Sourcegraph services again.